 Shark Cage Dive

 Ever since the movie Jaws the fear of the Great White Shark has been palpable.
 It is after all the shark responsible for the highest number of recorded shark caused human fatalities.
-Near the southern most point of Africa is “Shark Alley,” a strait between an island and beach home to thousands of cape fur seals.
+Near the southernmost point of Africa is “Shark Alley,” a strait between an island and beach home to thousands of Cape fur seals.
 Here, the Great Whites come for a feeding frenzy.
 In fact, you’ve probably seen it before in a nature documentary where the sharks are jumping out of the water with a seal in their teeth.
 It is here that you can have one the most surreal adventures in the world and that’s why it is our one of our top adventures to have in Cape Town.
 Jump in the waters with these giants of the ocean and come face to face!
 We spent some time doing our research about the best provider given that it can be considered a controversial practice and found that Marine Dynamics is the company to go with,

 Our tour kept us well fed, warm, had a professional staff, a marine biologist on board, and they made sure to put the client first.
 They’ve even won several responsible tourism awards – a big deal to us – and are very very very active in the conservation of these incredible animals.
 They are truly majestic in the water and if you don’t have respect for them before you go then you will certainly walk away changed.
-The sharks themselves are massive – close to 5m long – and their sheer size is awe inspiring.
+The sharks themselves are massive – close to 5m long – and their sheer size is awe-inspiring.
 However, most shocking of all is how calm things seem in the water as they swim by.
-While sitting in the cold ocean water surrounded by a metal cage you can here the famous soundtrack to jaws playing in your head.
+While sitting in the cold ocean water surrounded by a metal cage you can hear the famous soundtrack to jaws playing in your head.

-This adventure is not in Cape Town, and in fact it’s pretty far.
+This adventure is not in Cape Town, and in fact, it’s pretty far.
 However, at just six hours drive outside of Cape Town sitting on the famous Garden Route we’re still adding it to the list.
 The drive itself is stunning and an absolute must when visiting South Africa.
 This is also one of the most thrilling things you can do in Africa.
 The experience of bungee jumping will give even the bravest an adrenalin rush.
 No “manning” up here – the jump is high.

 Face Adrenalin has been throwing people off of the Bloukrans bridge since 1997 and has every intention of remaining fatality free after 25 years as a bungee company.
 You’re in safe and capable hands, unlike here.
 The bridge is 216 meters high, or 708ft, making it the highest bungee bridge in the world and at one point it held the world record for the highest commercial bungee in the world.
 If doing a bungee jump has been your dream there is no better place to do it than with Face Adrenalin off of this bridge.